ixvu/w4111_wiki/SQL.md

 <br\>

 ![](https://github.com/CHJoanna/W4111_sribenote/blob/master/img6.png)
-- LIKE: match all strings that are similar to the given string.
+- `LIKE`: match all strings that are similar to the given string.
 - e.g. 'e_%': match the name of all sailors who's name starts with 'e' and has at least one more character in the name.

 <br\>